bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

 ---
-title: Home Renovation
+title: Designing <br /> a Home
-description: Renovating a home with custom Philips Hue-controlled linear light fixtures.
+description: Blending the old with the new in our 1920s home, and adventures in custom lighting.
 date: '2018-01-01'
 daterange: 2017–2018
 image: /projects/home-renovation/hero.jpg